jhordannej/breaking-the-caribbean-SST-rainfall-link/README.md

 - Navigate to the `/code` folder and run the notebooks.
 No need to create a virtual environment since the `/binder` folder does this for you at build.

 ## Credits
-The notebooks were created by Dr. Jhordanne Jones.
+The notebooks were created by Dr. Jhordanne Jones, and is written in Python.

 ### License
 MIT License